ultimate271/notes/gibson/neuromancer02.md

 lie still, I’ll slit your fucking throat.
 You’re still full of endorphin inhibitors.”

+## Molly and Case fuck in Cheap Hotel
 HE WOKE AND found her stretched beside him in the dark.

 His neck was brittle, made of twigs.
 There was a steady pulse of pain midway